SPEAKER BOARD

 Rethinking the Energy Transition: A Role for Nuclear Power to Meet Climate Targets and Keep Economic Competitiveness

-Dr. Friedbert Pflüger, Staatssekretär a.D., is Managing Partner of the Clean Energy Forum (CEF) and Founder & Co‑Managing Director of Pflüger International GmbH.
-He holds a doctorate in political science, studied in Göttingen, Bonn and at Harvard.
-A former advisor to President Richard von Weizsäcker and Bundestag member (1990–2006), he served as Chair of the EU Committee, foreign policy spokesman and Parliamentary State Secretary for Defence.
-Today Pflüger is active in energy policy, including nuclear transition, energy and climate security, promoting dialogue and innovation.
+Dr. Friedbert Pflüger, Staatssekretär a.D., is Managing Partner of the Clean Energy Forum (CEF) and Founder and Co-Managing Director of Pflüger International GmbH.
+He holds a doctorate in political science and studied in Göttingen, Bonn, and at Harvard.
+A former advisor to President Richard von Weizsäcker and a member of the Bundestag (1990–2006), he served as Chair of the EU Committee, foreign policy spokesperson, and Parliamentary State Secretary for Defence.
+Today, Pflüger is active in energy policy, including the nuclear transition, energy and climate security, and promoting dialogue and innovation.

 Day 1 – February 3, 14:00 –14:20